humblejs/humblejs.github.io/README.md

 It initially began with monolithic architecture and it has moved to microservice architecture that enables developers to adapt any microservice pattern that works best for them.
 By default it uses "decomposition by business capability" architecture.

-The project was started in 2018 by [Amrayn Web Services](https://amrayn.com).
+The project was started in 2018 by [@abumq](https://github.com/abumq) and is continued to be developed, maintained and used in production.

 ## Features